-California Building Code Title 24 (CBC).
+California Building Standards Code Title 24 (CBC).
 The CBC provides scoping and technical standards for the design and construction of the built environment in the State of California.
 The CBC is updated every three years, with the 2016 version current as of the time this Plan's publication.

-The following are guidance documents used to inform this Plan.
+The following are guidance documents used to inform this Plan for elements not addressed in the adopted technical standards.
+They are best practices but do not represent District obligations or requirements.